The Stephen A. Schwarzman Centre for the Humanities

 The Schwarzman Centre will give Oxford’s humanities a new home with state-of-the-art academic, exhibition and performance spaces.

-The building, made possible by a landmark £150 million gift from philanthropist and businessman Stephen A. Schwarzman, demonstrates the essential role of the humanities in helping society confront and answer fundamental questions of the 21st century.
+The building, made possible by two gifts totalling £175 million from philanthropist and businessman Stephen A. Schwarzman, demonstrates the essential role of the humanities in helping society confront and answer fundamental questions of the 21st century.

 The Schwarzman Centre will be a dynamic hub dedicated to the humanities.
 For the first time in the University’s history, humanities faculties will be housed together with a new humanities library in a space designed to encourage learning and experimentation.

-Plans for constructing the building are well underway, but the Centre has already come to life with a rich programme of research and events.
-Read on to find out how you can engage with the Centre.
+We have planning permission to build the Centre and it will open in 2025.
+But the Centre has already come to life with a rich programme of research and events.
+Read on to find out more.

 Photo: Serg Zastavkin/Shutterstock.com